-Though you have perhaps heard of the Cayman Islands as synonymous with billionaire’s offshore investment accounts, there’s more to this island chain than banking havens and tax breaks.
 Made up of three islands—Grand Cayman and its two sister islands Cayman Brac and Little Cayman—some of the world’s most beautiful beaches are on the Cayman Islands.
 As a world-class diving hub, there are a number of marine parks that are legendary among divers.
-The island has colorful marine and wildlife, ranging from curious and friendly monkeys to brightly colored birds and gentle stingrays.
+Weddings in the Cayman Islands also allow you to experience colorful marine and wildlife, ranging from curious and friendly monkeys to brightly colored birds and gentle stingrays.

-Couples wishing to marry in the Cayman Islands must present proof of citizenship (e.g. passport or birth certificate) and a non-residents marriage license.
+Prior to all Cayman Islands weddings, couples must present proof of citizenship (e.g. passport or birth certificate) and a non-residents marriage license.
 Divorce and death decrees are also required if applicable.
 For more information, check with your Certified Destination Weddings Specialist.

 Travel Documents, Language & Currency